 An insurance company or segment of the industry (such as fire insurance or health insurance) normally insures a wide cross-section of the public, that is, something close to a representative section of the public.
 Thus if 4% of all the families in a country have a major health problem in an average year, and the health insurance industry pays out major claims to 4% of their policy holders during the year, their policy holders may be deemed a representative section of the population.
 The rates the health insurance industry sets are based on their expectations of the rate of payout.
 But suppose economic hard times come along (as they often do under capitalism), and more and more of those who are in generally good health decide they have to drop their health insurance because they just can no longer afford to pay the premiums.
 In this case the insurance companies will be paying out claims on a greater percentage of policies and will have to raise their rates.
 This will force more people to drop their health insurance, which once again leads to higher premiums.

-This situation has actually developed in the health insurance industry in the U.S. at the present time (early 2010), with sudden huge premium increases being demanded by the insurance companies.
-They really do not want to raise their rates just now because that might lead to more support for a national health care plan which these insurance companies strongly oppose.
-But to keep their profits up, most of them are now raising their rates anyway.
+This situation actually developed in the health insurance industry in the U.S. around 2010, with sudden huge premium increases being demanded by the insurance companies.
+They really did not want to raise their rates just then because that might lead to more support for a national health care plan which these insurance companies strongly oppose.
+But to keep their profits up, most or all of them raised their rates anyway.
 (This is another example of how the interests of an individual capitalist company often trump the interests of the whole industry or the interests of the capitalist class as a whole!)